EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

 more work to let them log out properly.
 By default, each application in the suite sets a cookie in the user's browser to identify its session.
 The CAS server likewise sets a cookie.
 So a user can log out of the application, destroying the application's session cookie, but we need to destroy the CAS server's session cookie as well as the other applications' cookies.
 Single log-out can be complicated, and I won't go into the full setup here.
-Suffice it to say we did need to fetch the proper logout URL from the CAS extension API and redirect to it once users log out of the application itself.
+Suffice it to say we did need to fetch the proper logout URL from the CAS extension API and redirect to it once users log out of the application itself, using API calls provided by cas-extension.

 ## Configuring Spring Authentication

 Another Java-based application in our suite uses Spring Security, for which CAS configuration proceeded differently.
 [This document](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/cas.html) describes the bulk of the configuration, which in my opinion was more complex than for the first case I described, and for brevity I'll include only the broad strokes.
-This system functions by intercepting AuthenticationException objects and inserting the CAS process, finishing with a Spring [UserDetailsService](https://docs.spring.io/spring-security/site/docs/3.2.3.RELEASE/apidocs/org/springframework/security/core/userdetails/UserDetailsService.html) to execute the same database query we used above to find the user's roles.
+This system functions by intercepting AuthenticationException objects and inserting itself to handle the CAS process.
+We also configured a Spring [UserDetailsService](https://docs.spring.io/spring-security/site/docs/3.2.3.RELEASE/apidocs/org/springframework/security/core/userdetails/UserDetailsService.html) to execute the same database query we used above to find the user's roles.
 It works just fine for our purposes, but I'm not fully conversant in the large stack of beans Spring uses to manage the process, and I admit it took some time to get this configuration sorted out.

 ## Enter PHP

-One of our applications uses PHP, which meant yet another configuration.
+Some of these applications use PHP, which meant yet another configuration.
 Apereo maintains a [PHP client](https://github.com/apereo/phpCAS), which includes several helpful examples.
 Once I refreshed my memory about how to use PHP, I tracked down the part of the application that authenticates users, and replaced the existing code with calls to phpCAS: